 Holy crap, this movie comes out in ONLY TWO MORE MONTHS?!?!
 AND Logan comes out THIS FRIDAY?!?
 AND Power Rangers in THREE WEEKS?!?
 AND Ghost in the Shell THE WEEK AFTER?!?
 Jeezus!
-Anyway, last night on Jimmy Kimmel Live, Chris Pratt stopped by to introduce a tease trailer — for the actual, full-length second trailer — for the upcoming theatrical addition to the Marvel Cinematic Universe … Continue reading An All-New “Guardians of the Galaxy, Vol. 2.
-Once again, the universe needs saving and there’s no one more suited to the job than Marvel’s ragtag group of misfits.
+Anyway, last night on Jimmy Kimmel Live, Chris Pratt stopped by to introduce a tease trailer — for the actual, full-length second trailer — for the upcoming theatrical addition to the Marvel Cinematic Universe … Continue reading An All-New “Guardians of the Galaxy, Vol. 2” Trailer!

 Groundhog Day is an interesting and unique movies that somehow has the ability to balance the weight of its central premise — which is essentially time-travel via the constant repetition of a single day — while still showcasing excellent character development and laughs.
 To be honest, it definitely helps with Bill Murray’s performance as weatherman Phil Connors, and you gain an appreciation for how well … Continue reading Now You Can Watch EVERY DAY from Groundhog Day…AT THE SAME TIME!!

 Aside from the frequent looks into the life of architect Ted Moseby from the TV series “How I Met Your Mother,” the architecture field hasn’t quite been a target for satire in the entertainment space.
 That brings me to “The Architect“, a new film directed by Jonathan Parker that brings forth the drama and comedy of the profession.
 The film features a humorous — yet somewhat believable in some cases — satire of architects, with character of the egocentric, self-centered and grandiose architect Miles Moss, portrayed by James Frain, who is working with a couple who wants him to design their dream home.
 Well golly-gee-whiz; what could POSSIBLY go wrong?!?
-Continue reading Watch the Architecture Profession take a Satirical Turn in “The Architect”…
+Continue reading “Watch the Architecture Profession take a Satirical Turn in “The Architect”…”